 Unfortunately, traditional EIFS products and processes do not offer sufficient protection against damage caused by woodpeckers and other birds.
-When birds bore holes into the walls and other EIFS surfaces, it can damage the barrier, making the building vulnerable to water damage, mould and infestations from pests.
+When birds boreholes into the walls and other EIFS surfaces, it can damage the barrier, making the building vulnerable to water damage, mold and infestations from pests.

 EIFS is constructed in layers that typically consist of:

 - A water-resistant barrier that covers the substrate

 - A drainage plane between the WRB and the insulation board